 ASSESSMENT OF THE APPLICABLE SUBDIVISION RULES FOR THE RURAL PRODUCTION ZONE: PERFORMANCE STANDARDS Plan Rule Performance of Proposal Reference 13.7.1 BOUNDARY Not applicable.
-ADJUSTMENTS Although the proposal will not increase the number and location of access or increase the number of Record of titles, the proposal cannot be assessed as a boundary adjustment as the proposed lot sizes cannot comply with the allowable minimum lot sizes specified for a controlled activity, and will increase the degree of non-compliance for the subject site as it will decrease in area from 7.661ha to 1.833ha.
-Therefore, the proposal has not been assessed as a boundary adjustment.
-Restricted Discretionary Activity.
-13.7.2.1 (i) MINIMUM LOT SIZES The title is dated 1986.
-The proposal will create one additional allotment, with Lot 2 being amalgamated with adjoining Sec 123 therefore no additional titles will be created.
-The proposal is able to comply with Clause 3 of the Restricted Discretionary Activity provisions, which states 'A maximum of 3 lots in any subdivision, provided that the minimum lot size is 4,000m2 and there is at least 1 lot in the subdivision with a minimum lot size of 4ha, and provided further that the subdivision is of sites which existed at or prior to 28 April 2000, or which are amalgamated from titles existing at or prior to 28 April 2000.'
+ADJUSTMENTS 13.7.2.1 (i) MINIMUM LOT SIZES Restricted Discretionary Activity.
+The title is dated 1986.
+The proposal will create one additional allotment of 5280m with a balance lot of 43 hectares.
+The proposal is able to comply with Clause 3 of the Restricted Discretionary Activity provisions, which states 'A maximum of 3 lots in any subdivision, provided that the minimum lot size is 4,000m and there is at least 1 lot in the subdivision with a minimum lot size of 4ha, and provided further that the subdivision is of sites which existed at or prior to 28 April 2000, or which are amalgamated from titles existing at or prior to 28 April 2000.'
 13.7.2.2 ALLOTMENT Complies DIMENSIONS Proposed Lot 1 will contain the existing built development.
-Proposed Lot 2 will be vacant land, and be amalgamated with Section 123, both of which will not contain an existing dwelling.
-Given that Lot 2 will be over 61 hectares, there is considered to be multiple suitable areas for future built development.
-13.7.2.3 - 13.7.2.9 and the state of t
+Proposed Lot 2 will be vacant land.
+Given that Lot 2 will be over 43 hectares, there is considered to be multiple suitable areas for future built development.
+13.7.2.3 -Not Applicable for this application.
+13.7.2.9